 Hiding problems that could cost you down the road:

 Some bad dealers will try to hide pitfalls like high mileage, especially if you’re buying an already used car, to sell the car at a much higher price.
-Make your purchase dependent on a routine inspection from a mechanic to avoid being scammed by a cool paint work done on the car.
+Make your purchase dependent on a routine inspection from a mechanic to avoid being scammed by cool paintwork done on the car.
+This is the classic auto loan financial scam.

 Saying your credit score is low: